Night of the Living Dead (1990 film): Plot

-Ben returns to the house to find things beginning to dissolve into chaos.
-Harry has wrestled Barbara's gun away from her and is now armed.
-Unknown to the survivors upstairs, the Coopers' daughter Sarah has succumbed to the bite on her arm and has transformed into a zombie; she attacks and bites her distraught mother.
-When Sarah makes her way upstairs, she triggers a shootout between her father, who is trying to protect her, and Ben and Barbara, who are trying to protect themselves.
-Both Ben and Harry are badly wounded, and Barbara shoots Sarah.
-Harry retreats upstairs to the attic, while Ben makes his way to the cellar, where he shoots a reanimated Helen.
-Ben gradually goes into shock, and after realizing the gas key has been in the cellar the entire time, he laughs mindlessly at the irony before succumbing to his injuries and dies.
+Ben returns to the house to find it in chaos: Harry has disarmed Barbara and the horde has torn past the barricades.
+Unbeknownst to the survivors upstairs, Sarah has succumbed to her bite and reanimates, attacking and killing the distraught Helen before triggering a shootout between Harry, trying to protect her, and Ben and Barbara, protecting themselves.
+Ben and Harry are badly wounded and Barbara successfully shoots Sarah.
+Harry retreats upstairs to the attic, while Ben staggers down to the cellar, shooting a reanimated Helen.
+Before going into shock, he discovers realizing that the gas pump key had been in the cellar the entire time, laughing mindlessly at the irony before dying.

-Meanwhile, Barbara leaves the house alone and attempts to find help.
-She eventually joins a group of countryside locals who are clearing the area of the undead, and awakens the next day surrounded by the safety of the media and townspeople, led by Sheriff McClelland.
-Noticing hillbillies playing around with a few zombies, she comments on the similarities between the living and the undead.
-She returns to the farmhouse to find Ben, who has now been reanimated; he gazes at Barbara before being shot.
-When Harry emerges from the attic alive, Barbara kills him in a fit of rage and retribution for causing Ben's death, and turns to leave the house, telling the vigilantes they have "another one for the fire."
-Barbara watches as the bodies are burned on a pyre.
+Meanwhile, Barbara escapes the farm house alone and attempts to find help, eventually joining some countryside locals who are clearing the area, and wakes up the next day in a safe makeshift camp surrounded by the media and townspeople, led by Sheriff McClelland.
+Noticing hillbillies drunkenly antagonizing some captured zombies, she comments on the similarities between them, suggesting that the living are little better than the dead.
+She returns to the farmhouse to find a zombified Ben, who gets put down by the locals.
+When Harry emerges from the attic alive, an enraged Barbara swiftly kills him in retribution for causing Ben's death, and leaves the house, telling the vigilantes they have "another one for the fire."
+She watches grimly as the bodies are burned on a pyre outside.